CWKSC/cwksc.github.io/volume/multidocs/programming/python/import-system/README.md

 https://docs.python.org/3/reference/import.html

-> all packages are modules, but not all modules are packages
+> All packages are modules, but not all modules are packages

-> packages are just a special kind of module
+> Packages are just a special kind of module

-> any module that contains a __path__ attribute is considered a package
+> Any module that contains a `__path__` attribute is considered a package

+> A regular package is typically implemented as a directory containing an `__init__.py` file.